ava-labs/avalanche-docs/docs/subnets/create-first-subnet.md

 For more detailed installation instructions, see [Avalanche-CLI Installation](install-avalanche-cli)

-## Create your Subnet configuration
+## Create Your Subnet Configuration

 This tutorials teaches you how to create an Ethereum Virtual Machine (EVM) based Subnet.
 To do so, you use Subnet-EVM, Avalanche's Subnet fork of the EVM.
 It supports airdrops, custom fee tokens,